Skip to main content

 85%+Emergency save, warn about context limit

 Don’t wait for anxiety to spike.
-Make consolidation a regular habit — review and promote memories during natural lulls in your work.
+Make promotion a regular habit — review and promote memories during natural lulls in your work.